arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/generic/coproduct/README.md

 ServerError.cop<CommonServerError, RegistrationError, Registration>() //Returns Coproduct3<CommonServerError, RegistrationError, Registration>
 ```

-All we have to do is provide the type parameters we can make a Coproduct using the `cop` extension method.
-Just like `coproductOf`, if the Type of the value isn't in the Type parameters of the method call, it won't compile:
+All we have to do is provide the type parameters and we can make a Coproduct using the `cop` extension method.
+Just like `coproductOf`, if the type of the value isn't in the type parameters of the method call, it won't compile:

 ```kotlin:ank
 ServerError.cop<String, RegistrationError, Registration>() //Doesn't compile